Summary

 =COUNTIF(range,">10") // count cells greater than 10

-=COUNTIF(data,"<0") // returns 7
+=COUNTIF(data,">0") // returns 7

-Notice that the criteria is enclosed in double quotes ("").
+The result is 7, since seven cells in B5:B15 contain numbers greater than zero.
+Note that cell B9 is excluded since it is equal to zero.
+Also notice that we supply the criteria in double quotes (">0").
 COUNTIF is part of a group of Excel functions that split logical expressions into two parts.
-As a result, when criteria includes logical operators it must be entered as text surrounded by double quotes (").
+As a result, when the criteria argument includes logical operators, it must be entered as text surrounded by double quotes (").

 Positive including zero

-To include zero in the count, use the less than or equal to operator (>=):
+To include zero in the count, use the "greater than or equal to" operator (>=):

-=COUNTIF(data,"<=0") // returns 8
+=COUNTIF(data,">=0") // returns 8

 The result is 8, one more than the formula above since cell B9 is now included in the count.